The study of history is the study of change and continuity in human society through time. Scottish history is the study of Scotland’s past.

 - industrialisation and 20th-century Scotland.

 You will study modern social and cultural history, and global history.
 These courses introduce you to new historical skills and approaches and represent a progression from first year.

 You will also study other subjects in years 1 and 2: see Flexible degrees.

 Years 3 and 4

-If you successfully complete the courses in first and second year, you may progress to Honours (years 3 and 4).
-You can only take Scottish History as a Joint Honours degree in combination with another subject.
+If you progress to Honours (years 3 and 4) you can only take Scottish History as a Joint Honours degree in combination with another subject.
 It is most often combined with Celtic Studies.

 - Scottish popular culture

 - warfare in Scotland.